Skip to main content

 View Answer:

-Interview Response: The most important thing to remember when using the return statement is to add a semi-colon and never add a new line between the return and the value.
+Interview Response: The most important thing when using a return statement is to ensure it clearly communicates the function's intended output, ends with a semi-colon, and terminates the function properly.

 Code Example: